 Approximately 60-80% peak bone mass is determined by genetics.
 And with bone health data out of America indicating that around 10 million Americans over the age of 50 have osteoporosis and another 34 million have low bone mass, thinking about our bone health matters during our menopause transition.

 I think that we all know that healthy nutritional habits combined with exercise should be encouraged in order to maintain bone health, but what exactly does that mean?
 What type of food should we eat?
 What specific exercise should we do? (this is covered in my article on exercise) and of course, can we actually turn around our bone health as we age?

-These are the questions that I am most interested in, so if you want to know about the essential nutrients for your bone health, then please have a read when you get time.
+These are the questions that I was most interested in myself, so if you want to know about the essential nutrients for your bone health, then please have a read when you get time.